ikvk/imap_tools/README.rst

 * Class H (Header) is used to search by headers.

 If the "charset" argument is specified in MailBox.fetch, the search string will be encoded to this encoding.
-You can change this behaviour by overriding MailBox._criteria_encoder or pass criteria as bytes in desired encoding.
+You can change this behavior by overriding MailBox._criteria_encoder or pass criteria as bytes in desired encoding.

-For string search keys a message matches if the string is a substring of the field.
-The matching is case-insensitive.

-When searching by dates - email's time and timezone are disregarding.

-The key types are marked with `*` can accepts a sequence of values like list, tuple, set or generator.

 .. code-block:: python